• Skip to primary navigation

 Of course, on a day-to-day basis, we may either have a primo or a secondo, but each meal is always a mix of vegetables, carbohydrates, and proteins.

-While ladies will try to reduce the pasta to keep their weight down, most Italian men have to have Pasta dishes every day (like my boys).
+While ladies will try to reduce the pasta to keep their weight down, most Italian men (like my boys) have to have a pasta dish at everyday meals.

 If their Italian mom doesn't have the energy to keep up with so much pasta (like me), Italian men learn to cook it themselves at a young age (my sons started at 13yrs).